Ksan8/arcade-game/README.md

 A slightly more modern version of Frogger, this is a minimalist 2D game in which the object is to make it to the water without colliding into evil enemy bugs.

 ## Controls
 Use left-right and up-down arrow keys to move the player from block to block.
-Enemy collision results in death and reduced score, while reaching the water is counted toward a positive score.
+Collision with enemy results in death and reduced score, while reaching the water is counted toward a positive score.

 ## Contributing
 This is open-source code; feel free to fork it and play around.